luizbgomide/sovereign/equipment.md

 - **S**: Subtle.
 Can be easily hidden in clothing or jewelry.
 - **SR**: Slow Reload.
 It takes a Main Action to reload this weapon.
 SS: Single Shot.
 This weapon takes ten rounds to reload, and the reloading effort is spoiled if an enemy melees the wielder.
 - **T**: Throwable.
 While the weapon can be used in melee, it may be thrown out to the listed range as well, albeit it does no Shock in that case.
 Throwing a weapon while in melee applies a -4 penalty to the hit roll.

+Military oil may be ignited and thrown with a Dex/Shoot attck, dealing 1d8 damage for 2 rounds to the target.
+If the attack fails, it lands in a random adjacent square and deals 1d3 damage to that square and all adjacent squares.

 ## Armor